 Additional Features of our Curriculum

-• In Y5 the children are involved in the Earthkeepers Project, which is a dynamic way of learning about environmental issues and how they can have a bearing on the environment.
+• In Y5 the children are involved in The John Muir Award, which is a dynamic way of learning about environmental issues and how they can have a bearing on the environment.
 Much of the teaching takes place outside the classroom and is something that the children are likely to remember for the rest of their lives!
-We are prevented from telling you more about this project, as we would be giving away secrets that are only available to true Earthkeepers!

 • Healthy Body, Healthy Mind Weeks – each term we devote a whole week to developing the children’s understanding about health issues.
 This can involve learning more about the body but also about how to keep a ‘healthy mind’ and a ‘healthy community’.

 • Sex and Relationships Education – in Y6 in particular the children are taught Sex Education.
 The Policy is readily available for those parents who wish to see it.
 In addition, parents have the right to remove their children from the lessons if they so wish.
 However, we feel strongly that the children should be helped to understand all aspects of spiritual, cultural, mental and physical development and that relationships form a fundamental part of this.
 Teaching about the development of the human body, including human reproduction, gives us the opportunity to discuss important issues and to answer sensitively, any questions the children may have.

 • School Productions – from an early age we encourage the development of performance skills.
 This may be in the form of class presentations but will also include plays, assemblies and Christmas shows.
 Key Stage 1 always produce excellent Nativity plays and Key Stage 2 are very much involved in producing quite sophisticated and adventurous performances.
 Parents are often amazed at the confidence their children exhibit in such situations!